Lissadell House and Gardens, Sligo, Ireland

 The new exhibition in the Yeats Gallery displays a definitive collection of first edition and rare books, original letters, paintings, drawings, photographs and ephemera focussing on the life and works of the poet William Butler Yeats, his brother the artist Jack, his father the portrait painter John; the artistic works of his sisters Lily and Lolly at the Cuala Press; and the works of thier literary and artistic contemporaries.
 The collection is both comprehensive and unique, and has been painstakingly assembled over the past five years.
 For more information click on YEATS above.

 Leonard Cohen at the Yeats Gallery on 01 August, 2010

-EXHIBITIONS at Lissadell include the Constance Markievicz Exhibition opened by An Taoiseach in March 2007, an exhibition of the paintings of AE (George Russell) and our natural history collection.
+EXHIBITIONS at Lissadell include the Constance Markievicz Exhibition opened by An Taoiseach in March 2007, an exhibition of the World War 1 paintings of Jean Jacques Bellecour.

 Images of W. B. Yeats, Countess Markievicz and AE (George Russell) on display at Lissadell